nats-io/nats-site/content/blog/multi-cluster-consistency-models.md

 Drawing of the transformation of the subject of a message published on `foo.test` in region 'west' as it makes its way from a publishing to a consuming client application.

-## Interacting with the global stream
+## Interacting with the global virtual stream

 You can use `nats --context` to interact with the stream as would a client connecting to the different clusters.